The next world record could be swimming around the Golden State.

 Bass fishing guides southern California

-While it is possible for a southern California bass angling adventure to be completely DIY, fishing guides are available who can help put you on the big fish.
+While it is possible for a southern California bass angling adventure to be completely DIY, fishing guides are available who can help put you on the big fish no matter which fishery you choose.
 Most of these guides offer half and full day trips.
 A half day is approximately four hours while a full day is eight.
 Expect to pay anywhere from $300-400 for a full day trip.

-Some guides offer two-day trips for slightly more, $600-800.
+Some guides offer bass fishermen two-day trips for slightly more, $600-800.
 It depends on the guide, but most of them will take you on the big fish hotspots we mentioned earlier in this article.

 The nice thing about hiring a guide is that most of them provide all the fishing gear.
 So, if you're just in town on a business trip with some time to kill, you don't have to worry about lugging it with you on a plane.
 Or, if you're from a northern clime like myself, you might not have the super-heavy gear necessary for those big southern California largemouths!